Neuroscience of religion

-The neuroscience of religion, also known as "neurotheology" or "spiritual neuroscience," seeks to explain the biological and neurological processes behind religious experience.
+The neuroscience of religion, also known as "neurotheology" or "spiritual neuroscience", seeks to explain the biological and neurological processes behind religious experience.
 Researchers in this field study correlations of the biological neural phenomena, in addition to subjective experiences of spirituality, in order to explain how brain activity functions in response to religious and spiritual practices and beliefs.
 This contrasts with the psychology of religion, which studies the behavioral responses to religious practices.
 Some people do warn of the limitations of neurotheology, as they worry that it may simplify the socio-cultural complexity of religion down to neurological factors.

 Researchers that study the field of the neuroscience of religion use a formulation of scientific techniques to understand the correlations between brain pathways in response to spiritually based stimuli.
-The is used interdisciplinary with neurological and evolutionary studies in order to understand the broader subjective experiences under which traditionally categorized spiritual or religious practices are organized.
+The approach is interdisciplinary with neurological and evolutionary studies in order to understand the broader subjective experiences under which traditionally categorized spiritual or religious practices are organized.
 This is done through a multilateral approach of scientific and cultural studies.
-Such studies include but is not limited to fMRI and EEG scans, theological studies, and anthropological studies.
+Such studies include but are not limited to fMRI and EEG scans, theological studies, and anthropological studies.
 By using these approaches, researchers can better understand how spirituality and religion affect the chemistry of human brains and in turn how brain activity may affect experiences of transcendence and spirituality.

 Terminology

-Aldous Huxley was a writer and philosopher who wrote a combination over 50 books and novels on topics ranging from dystopia science fiction to philosophical mysticism.
+Aldous Huxley was a writer and philosopher who wrote over 50 books and novels on topics ranging from dystopia science fiction to philosophical mysticism.

 Neurotheology

 Aldous Huxley coined the term "neurotheology" for the first time in his utopian novel Island.
 In this, he described the discipline as a combination of cognitive neuroscience of religious experience and spirituality.
-The term has also been used in a less scientific context, but rather as a subcategory of philosophy.
-In some cases, according to the mainstream scientific community, this is considered as a pseudoscience.
+The term has also been used in a less scientific context, as a subcategory of philosophy.
+In some cases, according to the mainstream scientific community, it is considered a pseudoscience.

 Biocultural

 In Armin W. Geertz article on Brain, Body and Culture: A Biocultural Theory of Religion, the term "biocultural" refers to the simultaneous intersection of humans as both biological and cultural animals.
 In his article, Geertz discusses the connection between the human brain and the rest of the body, stating that the brain does not work independently, but rather in unison with other sense organs in the body.
 Essentially, arguing that the "cognition functions in the embodiment of the brain."
 With this, he says that religio-spiritual practices (such as dancing, chanting, or the use of psychoactive substances) that engage the other senses, have physical effects on brain chemistry.
-This varies cross-culturally, as different cultural and religious practices engage in different methods to induce senses divine transcendence.
+This varies cross-culturally, as different cultural and religious practices engage in different methods to induce senses of divine transcendence.
 This, in turn, demonstrates the connection between biology and cultural contexts, since neither are uniform.